 - Second Draw Paycheck Protection Program Forgivable Loans (PPP) are available for up to 3.5 times your average monthly payroll costs up to $2M.
 Proceeds from second draw PPP may be used for expenses including mortgage interest, rent, utilities, worker protection costs related to COVID-19, property damage due to looting or vandalism, and certain supplier expenses.
 The business must demonstrate a 25% reduction in gross receipts across comparable quarters in 2019 and 2020.
 If your business has not received a PPP forgivable loan before, you may be eligible for the first draw of the program under different terms.

-- Economic Injury Disaster Loans (EIDLs): Loans are available for up to $2 million to help overcome the temporary loss of revenue due to COVID-19.
+- Economic Injury Disaster Loans (EIDLs) are available in amounts up to $150,000 to help overcome the temporary loss of revenue due to COVID-19.
 These loans may be used to pay fixed debts, payroll, accounts payable, and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses and 2.75% for non-profits.
-Terms are determined on a case-by-case basis, based upon each borrower’s ability to repay, but can be up to 30 years.
+Terms are determined on a case-by-case basis, but can be up to 30 years.

 Our assistance programs are only possible due to the help of our partners.